BentoBoxWorld/AOneBlock/README.md

 0. Install BentoBox and run it on the server at least once to create its data folders.
 1. Place this jar in the addons folder of the BentoBox plugin.
 2. Restart the server.
-3. The addon will create worlds and a data folder and inside the folder will be a config.yml and oneblock.yml files.
+3. The addon will create worlds and a data folder and inside the folder will be a config.yml and config files in phases folder.
 4. Stop the server.
-5. Edit config.yml and oneblock.yml files how you want.
+5. Edit config.yml and the .yml config files how you want.
 6. Delete any worlds that were created by default if you made changes that would affect them.
 7. Restart the server.

-## oneblock.yml
+## Phase config files

+The config files to make the phases are in the phases folder.

+There are two files per phase - a file that contains the blocks and mobs, and a file that contains the chests.

-The first number is how many blocks need to be mined to reach that phase.
+The first number of any file is how many blocks need to be mined to reach that phase.
+This is the phase's key number.
-Each phase has a name, a biome and the following sections:
+Each phase also has a name, a biome and the following sections:

 - blocks
 - mobs

-- chests
+In the chests file, it just has the phase number and a chests section.

 ### blocks